commercetools/telefonistka/CONTRIBUTING.md

 documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)
 to set it up, and sign your commits so that your pull request can be merged.

+### Generated files

+Please make sure that generated files are checked in.
+This is done mainly to avoid broken builds and dependency issues.
+See #126 for more context.

 ## Other Ways to Contribute

 We welcome anyone that wants to contribute to Telefonistka to triage and reply to open issues to help troubleshoot